christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 #### Row of sectional curves translated over a set of parallel vectors

-The family of sectional curves $p(\mathbf{u})$ translated over a set of parallel vectors is generated as follow: A random spatial curve $p(\mathbf{v})$ called generatrix is translated against another random spatial curve $p({\mathbf{u})}$ called directrix as seen in [@fig:TranslationPrinciples].
-Thus considering that translation by equal length gives homogeneous results of the planar quads.
+The family of sectional curves $p(\mathbf{u})$ translated over a set of parallel vectors is generated as follows: A random spatial curve $p(\mathbf{v})$ called generatrix is translated against another random spatial curve $p({\mathbf{u})}$ called directrix as seen in [@fig:TranslationPrinciples].
+A translation by equal length gives homogeneous results of the planar quads.

 ![Geometric principle for translation surfaces and planarity measure fulfilled.](MT_JPG/Principals.png){#fig:TranslationPrinciples}

 Several geometrical shapes have been developed in architecture during the history using translation surfaces.
-The elliptical paraboloid is the most familiar shape found.
+The elliptical paraboloid is the most familiar shape found in architecture.
 It is generated using the same principle, translating one parabolic curve against another.

 ![Elliptical paraboloid](MT_JPG/Elliptical paraboloid.png){#fig:EllipticalParaboloid}

-In transitional surfaces, some geometrical shapes admit boolean and joining operations, for example, the hyperbolic paraboloid is a type of translation surfaces that acknowledge such operations.
+In transition surfaces, some geometrical shapes admit boolean and joining operations, for example, the hyperbolic paraboloid is a type of translation surface that acknowledge such operations.
 By translating a parabolic curve over a hyperbolic the result is as seen in [@fig:HyperbolicParaboloid]

 ![Translated hyperbolic paraboloid and joining possibilities](MT_JPG/hyperbolicparabolic.png){#fig:HyperbolicParaboloid}